SodertornHB/group-to-section-canvas/README.md

 - Under ConnectionStrings, replace SERVER_NAME with the name of your database server and DATABASE_NAME with the name of your database.

 ### 3. Application Settings
-**Host**: Specify the host URL where your application will be running.

 **Name**: Enter a name for your application.

 **KeepLogsInDays**: Define the number of days to retain logs.